milgor931/cse15l-lab-reports/lab3.md

 *Researching Commands*

-Source used for all examples: https://www.techrepublic.com/article/10-ways-to-use-grep-to-search-files-in-linux/
+Source used for all examples: [TECH REPUBLIC SOURCE](https://www.techrepublic.com/article/10-ways-to-use-grep-to-search-files-in-linux/)

 # 1. grep -c
 **Returns how many matches grep found**

 ## ex.1
+This example shows how using the -c command can show us how many lines in a single file match the given string.
+This is helpful when trying to find the count or sort the files based on the number of lines a file has with the string on it.
 ```
 #COMMAND
 $ grep -c "Vallarta" ./skill-demo1-data/written_2/travel_guides/berlitz2/Vallarta-WhereToGo.txt